 Indian Railways is entrusted to achieve Net Zero Carbon Emission by 2030 and also adhere to cut down their energy bills.
 To achieve this vision Indian Railways has targeted to reduce its dependence on fossil fuel by harnessing Renewable Energy sources.
-In order to achieve the target, set by Government of India (Gol) to achieve Net Zero Carbon Emission by 2030, Indian Railways has also envisaged sourcing around 30 GW Renewable Power by 2030 across Zonal Railways (ZRs) and Production Units (PUs).
+In order to achieve the target, set by Government of India (GoI) to achieve Net Zero Carbon Emission by 2030, Indian Railways has also envisaged requirement of about 30 GW Renewable Power by 2030 across Zonal Railways (ZRs) and Production Units (PUs).
+Your company is going aggressively in planning procurement of renewable energy by implementing various renewable energy projects for Indian Railways in a phased manner.